hans-ghezzi/biof501_HG_term_project/README.md

 conda deactivate
 ```

 Create a `conda` environment, called "term_project", using the file `environment.yml`.
 This will install all the package dependencies required to run the workflow.
+Refer to the **Troubleshooting** section further below if this step fails.

 ```sh
 conda env create -f environment.yml